Meghan, Duchess of Sussex, wins court case against newspaper

 Meghan is seeking damages for misuse of private information, copyright infringement, and breach of the Data Protection Act 2018.

-Along with her husband Prince Harry, Meghan has long been critical of the British tabloid media.
+Along with Prince Harry, Meghan has long been critical of the British tabloid media.
 Earlier this month Prince Harry settled a separate legal dispute with the Mail on Sunday and the MailOnline, accepting what his legal team called "significant damages" over an article alleging he had turned his back on the Royal Marines.